-WHAT IS THE ROLE OF THE FAMILY PARTNERSHIP MANAGER?
+WHAT IS THE ROLE OF THE SAFEGUARDING MANAGER?

-At Harrow Way we are able to provide additional support to students through The Family Partnership Manager, Janice Buckley.
-She acts as a link between the school and families, thereby enabling students to overcome individual barriers to learning by identifying problems and creating solutions.
+At Harrow Way we are able to provide additional support to students through our Safeguarding Manager, Mr Johnathan Mongi.
+He acts as a link between the school and families, thereby enabling students to overcome individual barriers to learning by identifying problems and creating solutions.

-The Family Partnership Manager enables students to improve attendance and raise standards of achievement by increasing positive family involvement in school and learning.
+The Safeguarding Manager enables students to improve attendance and raise standards of achievement by increasing positive family involvement in school and learning.